 6.5.2 - Activities and support from the Parent - Teacher Association (at least three)

-The PTA meeting organised in which student related issues were discussed.
-The suggestions given by the parents are taken into consideration while making policy.
+The Parent-Teacher Association meeting organised in which student related issues were discussed.
+The suggestions given by the parents are taken into consideration while policymaking.

 6.5.3 - Development programmes for support staff (at least three)